Italy: Matera, Otranto & the Puglia Coast

 4 miles, easy

-Today you leave the cultural richness of Matera behind and travel to the lush Valle d’Itria in central Puglia.
-Blanketed with vineyards and olive groves, the valley is dotted with hundreds of trulli, curious stone structures used by Apulian farmers of centuries past.
-The buildings feature circular, whitewashed walls and cone-shaped roofs; they were originally constructed without mortar so as to make the structures temporary (an ancient tax loophole!).
-These “beehives” compel close examination—notably, look for the Paleo-Christian good-luck symbols painted on the roofs.
+Today, you leave behind the cultural richness of Matera and travel to the lush Valle d’Itria in central Puglia.
+This picturesque valley, blanketed with vineyards and ancient olive groves, is famous for its hundreds of trulli—curious stone dwellings once used by Apulian farmers.
+These beehive-like structures feature circular, whitewashed walls and distinctive cone-shaped roofs.
+Built without mortar, they were cleverly designed to be dismantled quickly—an ingenious workaround to avoid property taxes.
+Look closely at the rooftops, where you’ll spot Paleo-Christian good-luck symbols painted in white.

 Included Meals: Breakfast, Lunch